-In spring 2001, Museum Haus Konstruktiv moved from the Seefeld district to the city center.
+In spring 2001, Museum Haus Konstruktiv moved from the Seefeld district to the city center of Zurich.

 The historically unique ewz-Unterwerk Selnau building, which served as a substation for around a hundred years, providing the city with electricity until it was shut down in 1998, is the ideal place for our museum.
 Remodeled between 1929 and 1932 by renowned architect Hermann Herter, who was the City Architect at the time, this structure is now a protected historic monument.